 WordPress themes are basically template website designs that define the way your blog will look and operate.
 WordPress has literally thousands of themes to choose from.

 You will come across free and paid themes.

 Free themes are OK for when you are getting started but the downside is that they are often less professional looking than paid themes.
-They also aren’t as regularly updated and come with less features compared to paid themes.
+They also aren’t as regularly updated and come with fewer features compared to paid themes.

 However, if you are serious about committing to blogging, I would strongly recommend you look at paid themes too.
-Paid themes are faster, come with more features and are more future proof than their free counterparts.
+Paid themes are faster, come with more features, and are more future-proof than their free counterparts.

 Paid themes will give you a more professional look which is important when trying to present as an authoritative writer!